Group B streptococcal infection: GBS Colonization versus GBS infection

 GBS is found in the gastrointestinal, genitourinary tract, and oropharynx of humans.
 GBS is also a normal component of the intestinal and vaginal microbiota in some women.

-In different studies, GBS vaginal colonization rate ranges from 4 to 36%, with most studies reporting rates over 20%, with an estimation for maternal GBS colonization worldwide of 18% with large variations among countries (11%–35%).
+In different studies, GBS vaginal colonization rates range from 4 to 36%, with most studies reporting rates over 20%.
+An estimated maternal GBS colonization rate worldwide is 18%, with large variations among countries (11%–35%).

 Vaginal or rectal GBS colonization may be intermittent, transitory, or persistent.
-These variations in the reported prevalence of asymptomatic (presenting no symptoms of disease) colonization could be related to the different detection methods used, and differences in populations studied.
+These variations in the reported prevalence of asymptomatic (presenting no symptoms of disease) colonization could be related to the different detection methods used and differences in populations studied.

-Though GBS is an asymptomatic and harmless colonizer of the gastrointestinal human tract in up to 30% of otherwise healthy adults, including pregnant women.
-This opportunistic harmless bacterium can, in some circumstances, cause severe invasive infections (opportunistic infection).
+Nevertheless, this opportunistic harmless bacterium can, in some circumstances, cause severe invasive infections (opportunistic infection).

+GBS produces more than twenty different virulence factors (pathogenicity factors) that contribute to the GBS pathogenesis and are critical for its ability to cause disease.

+Among them, the capsular polysaccharide (rich in sialic acid) and the β-hemolysin (a pore-forming toxin) are the most important virulence factors of GBS.
+By expressing high levels of sialic acids on the bacterial cell surface, GBS can weaken the innate immune system, leading leukocytes to mistake the bacteria for human cells.

+Today, it is pondered that GBS hemolysin and the GBS red pigment (granadaene) are identical or nearly identical molecules.

+It has also been suggested that GBS pigmentation on Granada agar can help to identify pregnant women and newborns at increased risk for developing invasive GBS disease.

 GBS and Pregnancy

 Though GBS colonization is asymptomatic and, in general, does not cause problems, it can sometimes cause serious illness for the mother and the baby during gestation and after delivery.
-GBS infections in the mother can cause chorioamnionitis (intra-amniotic infection or severe infection of the placental tissues) infrequently, postpartum infections (after birth) and it had been related to prematurity and fetal death.
+GBS infections in the mother can cause chorioamnionitis (intra-amniotic infection or severe infection of the placental tissues) infrequently, postpartum infections (after birth), and have been related to prematurity and fetal death.

-GBS urinary tract infections, more than 100.000 CFU (colony forming units) /mL, may induce labour in pregnant women and cause premature delivery (preterm birth) and miscarriage and requires antibiotic treatment.
+GBS urinary tract infections, more than 100.000 CFU (colony forming units) /mL, may induce labour in pregnant women and cause premature delivery (preterm birth) and miscarriage and require antibiotic treatment.
 The presence of GBS in the urine in any colony count is a marker of heavy GBS colonization and an indication for Intrapartum Antibiotic Prophylaxis.